 Exceptional historical sites in Languedoc France

 The Languedoc is an amazing historical region of France to discover.
 It has more historic sites to explore than any other region of France outside of Paris.
-Within the Languedoc, there are 6 UNESCO World heritage sites, as well as numerous other tourist sites covering Paleolithic cave paintings, Roman monuments, Cathar ruins, medieval hilltop villages and remnants from the early industrial age.
+Within the Languedoc, there are 6 UNESCO World heritage sites, as well as numerous other tourist sites covering Palaeolithic cave paintings, Roman monuments, Cathar ruins, medieval hilltop villages and remnants from the early industrial age.
 The history of the region is as diverse as it is long and there can be no better place in France to explore.
 An excellent way to tour all the historical sites in the Languedoc is to obtain a visitor pass from the organisation called Sites de Exception.
 This organisation promotes over 20 major cultural and historical tourism sites across the departments of Herault, Gard and Aveyron.

-The visitor pass provides discounted entry rates to range of places of interest, including the Roman amphitheatre in Nimes, the Bamboo gardens in Anduze, the Millau viaduct, the Abbey Valmagne monestary, and the caves at Gotte de Clamouse.
+The visitor pass provides discounted entry rates to range of places of interest, including the Roman amphitheatre in Nimes, the Bamboo gardens in Anduze, the Millau viaduct, the Abbey Valmagne monastery, and the caves at Gotte de Clamouse.

 UNESCO World Heritage sites in Languedoc France